How to Create a Planter Bed From Scratch

 Your next step is to clear a space for your planter bed.
 Once you’ve decided on how large you would like your planter bed to be, you need to clear the area of all rocks, sticks, leaves, and other debris.

-Once you’ve cleared your space of any debris, you need to till the soil.
-If there is grass in the area, you need to remove the top layer of soil and grass.
+Once you’ve cleared your space of any debris, till the soil.
+If there is grass in the area, remove the top layer of soil and grass.
 You can do this with a small flat shovel.
 Slide the shovel slightly into the ground at a low angle and scrape underneath the grass and roots.

 When all of the grass is removed, dig into the soil with a larger shovel and turn it over.
 Remove any large rocks, sticks, and debris as you do this.